APRashedAhmed/hierarchical-generalization/README.md

 ### More Samples Per Phase

-One way further assess the generalization effects of the model at each phase is by presenting more samples per phase.
+One way to further assess the generalization effects of the model at each phase is by presenting more samples per phase.
 This allows the model to better learn each phase before moving to the next one, allowing for more robust claims on generalization.
 This can be done when defining the dataset: